ArnaudBuchholz/ui5-test-runner/README.md

 A self-sufficient test runner for UI5 applications enabling parallel execution of tests.

 > To put it in a nutshell, some applications have so many tests that when you run them in a browser, it ends up **crashing**.
-The main reason is **memory consumption** : the browser process goes up to 2 GB and it crashes.
+The main reason is **memory consumption** : the browser process goes up to 2 GB and it blows up.
 JavaScript is using garbage collecting but it needs time to operate and the stress caused by executing the tests does not let enough bandwidth for the browser to free up the memory.

 > This tool is designed and built as a **substitute** of the [UI5 karma runner](https://github.com/SAP/karma-ui5).
 It executes all the tests in **parallel** thanks to several browser instances *(which also **reduces the total execution time**)*.

 ## Documentation

-* Concept is detailed in the  article [REserve - Testing UI5](https://arnaud-buchholz.medium.com/reserve-testing-ui5-85187d5eb7f1)
+* Initial concept is detailed in the  article [REserve - Testing UI5](https://arnaud-buchholz.medium.com/reserve-testing-ui5-85187d5eb7f1)
 * Tool was presented during UI5Con'21 : [A different approach to UI5 tests execution](https://youtu.be/EBp0bdIqu4s)

 ## How to install